-When making a selection, press the soft-key to enter the desired mode.
-Once in the desired mode press and release the preferred setting until a check-mark appears next to the setting, showing that setting has been selected.
-Once the setting is complete either press the Back Arrow soft-key or the Back hard-key to return to the previous menu or press the X soft-key to close out of the settings screen.
-Pressing the Up or Down Arrow soft-keys on the right side of the screen will allow you to toggle up or down through the available settings.
+When making a selection, press the button on the touchscreen to enter the desired mode.
+Once in the desired mode, press and release the preferred setting and make your selection.
+Once the setting is complete, either press the Back Arrow/Done button on the touchscreen or the Back button on the faceplate to return to the previous menu or press the "X" button on the touchscreen to close out of the settings screen.
+Pressing the Up or Down 4 Arrow buttons on the right side of the screen will allow you to toggle up or down through the available settings.